 Alcohol is very effective at killing bacteria which is why it is used in sanitary wipes, mouth wash and for cleaning cuts and minor injuries.
 Consuming to much alcohol found in beer and other drinkable spirits can again reduce your good gut bacteria.

-A little wine can be a beneficial to your gut microbiome.
+A little wine can benefit your gut microbiome.

 Cheap Meat & Dairy

-Having enough good bacteria and digestive enzymes are crucial for proper food digestion of these two needed foods groups.
+Having enough good bacteria and digestive enzymes is crucial for proper food digestion of these two needed food groups.

-Ham, bacon, sausage, salami all have chemicals additives, preservatives and are highly processed.
+Ham, bacon, sausage, and salami all have chemical additives, and preservatives and are highly processed.

-80% foods are foods grown and raised in healthy soil.
+80% of foods are foods grown and raised in healthy soil.
 This applies to plants and animals.
 As everything that is in soil and plants ends up in you.
-These foods are organic certified, or from local farmers and dairies, beekeepers and so on.
-Having a garden is the best as you can control everything in your food from composing to add nutrition to the soil, which then goes to the plants you eat.
-Growing a garden has other benefits as well, like daily exercise, getting out in the sunshine.
+These foods are organically certified, or from local farmers and dairies, beekeepers, and so on.
+Having a garden is the best as you can control everything in your food from composing to adding nutrition to the soil, which then goes to the plants you eat.
+Growing a garden has other benefits as well, like daily exercise, and getting out in the sunshine.
 If this just isn’t possible then learn about food labels some can be misleading, a good rule of thumb is if you don’t know the ingredient, then it properly isn’t good for you.

-Adding a KePro smoothie for a quick breakfast is a great way to get good natural probiotics, fiber, electrolytes, healthy fats and oils most of us don’t get add fruits and vegetables and you have a great 80% fast and easy breakfast.
+Adding a KePro smoothie for a quick breakfast is a great way to get good natural probiotics, fiber, electrolytes, healthy fats, and oils most of us don’t get to add fruits and vegetables and you have a great 80% fast and easy breakfast.